Coimbatore

-Coimbatore (Tamil: kōyamputtūr, /ta/), also known as Kovai (/ta/), is a metropolitan city in the Indian state of Tamil Nadu.
+Coimbatore (Tamil: Kōyamputtūr, /ta/), also known as Kovai (/ta/), is a metropolitan city in the Indian state of Tamil Nadu.
 It is located on the banks of the Noyyal River and surrounded by the Western Ghats.
 It is the second largest city in Tamil Nadu after Chennai in terms of population and the 16th largest urban agglomeration in India as per the census 2011.
 It is the administrative capital of Coimbatore District and is administered by the Coimbatore Municipal Corporation which was established in 1981.

-The region around Coimbatore was ruled by the Cheras during the Sangam period between the 1st and the 4th centuries CE and it served as the eastern entrance to the Palakkad Gap, the principal trade route between the west coast and Tamil Nadu.
+The region around Coimbatore was ruled by the Cheras during the Sangam period between the 1st and the 4th centuries and it served as the eastern entrance to the Palakkad Gap, the principal trade route between the west coast and Tamil Nadu.
 Coimbatore was located along the ancient trade route Rajakesari Peruvazhi that extended from Muziris to Arikamedu in South India.
-The medieval Cholas conquered the Kongu Nadu in the 10th century CE.
-The region was ruled by Vijayanagara Empire in the 15th century followed by the Nayaks who introduced the Palayakkarar system under which Kongu Nadu region was divided into 24 Palayams.
+The medieval Cholas conquered the Kongu Nadu in the 10th century.
+The region was ruled by the Vijayanagara Empire in the 15th century followed by the Nayaks who introduced the Palayakkarar system under which the Kongu Nadu region was divided into 24 Palayams.
 In the later part of the 18th century, the Coimbatore region came under the Kingdom of Mysore and following the defeat of Tipu Sultan in the Anglo-Mysore Wars, the British East India Company annexed Coimbatore to the Madras Presidency in 1799.
 The Coimbatore region played a prominent role in the Second Poligar War (1801) when it was the area of operations of Dheeran Chinnamalai.

 In 1804, Coimbatore was established as the capital of the newly formed Coimbatore district and in 1866, it was accorded municipality status with Robert Stanes as its chairman.
 The city experienced a textile boom in the early 19th century due to the decline of the cotton industry in Mumbai.
-Post Independence, Coimbatore has seen rapid growth due to industrialisation and is one of the largest exporters of jewellery, wet grinders, poultry and auto components.
+Post Independence, Coimbatore has seen a rapid growth due to industrialisation and is one of the largest exporters of jewellery, wet grinders, poultry and auto components.
 The Coimbatore Wet Grinder and the Kovai Cora Cotton are recognised as Geographical Indications by the Government of India.
 Being a hub of textile industry in South India, the city is referred to as the "Manchester of South India".

-Coimbatore was ranked the best emerging city in India by India Today in the 2014 annual survey, fourth among Indian cities in investment climate by Confederation of Indian Industry and 17th among the top global outsourcing cities by Tholons.
+Coimbatore was ranked as the best emerging city in India by India Today in the 2014 annual survey, fourth among Indian cities in investment climate by Confederation of Indian Industry and 17th among the top global outsourcing cities by Tholons.
 Coimbatore has been selected as one of the Indian cities to be developed as a smart city under the Smart Cities Mission and AMRUT by Government of India.
 Coimbatore regularly features among the top ten best cities to live in India and is amongst the top three safest cities in India according to National Crime Records Bureau report in 2023.